 How do buy-to-let mortgages work?

 The vast majority of buy-to-let mortgages are provided on an interest-only basis.
-This means that, for each month of the mortgage term, you’ll only need to pay the interest on the loan, and none of the capital.
+This means that, for each month of the mortgage term, you’ll only pay the interest on the loan, and none of the capital.

 This can be good news in the short term as you'll be able to minimise your monthly outgoings, but it's imperative that you have a plan in place to either pay off the full loan or refinance at the end of your mortgage term.

 Video: buy-to-let mortgage basics

 The 90-second video below explains the basics of how buy-to-let mortgages work.

 How much deposit do I need for a buy-to-let mortgage?

-To get a mortgage on an investment property, you'll usually need a deposit of at least 20-25% of the value of the home.
+To get a mortgage on an investment property, you'll generally need a deposit of at least 20-25% of the value of the home.

 As with standard residential mortgages, the bigger the deposit you put down, the better the rate you'll be able to get.
 The best buy-to-let deals are usually available to investors with deposits of 40% and above.

 When assessing your affordability, lenders will consider your current portfolio (more on this later) and any previous history of obtaining and paying off buy-to-let finance.

 Mortgages for buy-to-let companies

-Company buy-to-let mortgages make up a relatively small percentage of the market, but they are on the rise - in fact the number of company mortgages on the market tripled from 80 to 235 between April 2016 and April 2018.
+Company buy-to-let mortgages make up a relatively small percentage of the market, but numbers have been on the rise in the last few years.

 Moving to a company structure isn't the right decision for everyone, however, as the interest rates on these deals tend to be significantly higher than those available to individual borrowers.

 How to compare buy-to-let mortgages